What is the Fate of the Wicked?

 We will look briefly at each of these fears in a moment.

 The basic issues here are truth and integrity.
-Will we allow our doctrine to be determined by popularity - whether people like it?
-Will we allow our doctrine to be determined by how much we like the anticipated consequences?
+Will we allow our doctrine to be determined by its popularity or its anticipated consequences?
 Or will we allow our doctrine to be determined by God, through His revealed Word in the Bible?

-Will our evangelistic message be blunted if we canot warn sinners that they will be eternally tormented if they do not repent?
+Will our evangelistic message be blunted if we cannot warn sinners that they will be eternally tormented if they do not repent?

 I do not believe so.

-I am not aftaid of blunting our evangelistic message.
+I am not afraid of blunting our evangelistic message.
 However, it is true that some Christians are motivated to do evangelism by the desire to rescue people from eternal torment.
 What of them?

 Firstly, we have to say that being effective does not make it right.
-I may be able to motivate you to have a quiet time each day by promising that you will suffer in purgatory for each day you miss your quiet time.
-Being effective does not make it right.
+I may be able to motivate you to have a 'quiet time' each day by promising that you will suffer in purgatory for each day you miss.
+That would not justify the lie.

 Jesus offers life to dying people.
 Is that not a tremendous gift, and one to get excited about?
 As we meditate on what the Bible teaches us, and as we grow in grace and Christian maturity, so we will discover ourselves being motivated by the things God intended.
 The result will be greater enthusiasm and energy for God's work, not less.